OK: Boston abbreviation fad

 The etymology that most reference works provide today is based on a survey of the word's early history in print: a series of six articles by Allen Walker Read in the journal American Speech in 1963 and 1964.
 He tracked the spread and evolution of the word in American newspapers and other written documents, and later throughout the rest of the world.
 He also documented controversy surrounding OK and the history of its folk etymologies, both of which are intertwined with the history of the word itself.
 Read argues that, at the time of the expression's first appearance in print, a broader fad existed in the United States of "comical misspellings" and of forming and employing acronyms, themselves based on colloquial speech patterns:

 The abbreviation fad began in Boston in the summer of 1838 ... and used expressions like OFM, "our first men," NG, "no go," GT, "gone to Texas," and SP, "small potatoes."
 Many of the abbreviated expressions were exaggerated misspellings, a stock in trade of the humorists of the day.
 One predecessor of OK was OW, "oll wright."

 The general fad is speculated to have existed in spoken or informal written U.S. English for a decade or more before its appearance in newspapers.
 OKs original presentation as "all correct" was later varied with spellings such as "Oll Korrect" or even "Ole Kurreck".

-The term appears to have achieved national prominence in 1840, when supporters of the Democratic political party claimed during the 1840 United States presidential election that it stood for "Old Kinderhook", a nickname for the Democratic president and candidate for reelection, Martin Van Buren, a native of Kinderhook, New York.
+The term appears to have achieved national prominence in 1840, when supporters of the Democratic Party claimed during the 1840 United States presidential election that it stood for "Old Kinderhook", a nickname for the Democratic president and candidate for reelection, Martin Van Buren, a native of Kinderhook, New York.
 "Vote for OK" was snappier than using his Dutch name.
 In response, Whig opponents attributed OK, in the sense of "Oll Korrect", to the bad spelling of Andrew Jackson, Van Buren's predecessor.
 The country-wide publicity surrounding the election appears to have been a critical event in OKs history, widely and suddenly popularizing it across the United States.

 Allen Walker Read proposed an etymology of OK in "Old Kinderhook" in 1941.
 The evidence presented in that article was somewhat sparse, and the connection to "Oll Korrect" not fully elucidated.
 Various challenges to the etymology were presented; e.g., Heflin's 1962 article.
 However, Read's landmark 1963–1964 papers silenced most of the skepticism.
 Read's etymology gained immediate acceptance, and is now offered without reservation in most dictionaries.
 Read himself was nevertheless open to evaluating alternative explanations:

 Some believe that the Boston newspaper's reference to OK may not be the earliest.
 Some are attracted to the claim that it is of American-Indian origin.
 There is an Indian word, okeh, used as an affirmative reply to a question.
 Mr Read treated such doubting calmly.
 "Nothing is absolute," he once wrote, "nothing is forever."